Decolonisation of Africa: Portuguese Mozambique

 Portuguese Mozambique was the last territory to start the war of liberation.
-Its nationalist movement was led by the Marxist-Leninist Liberation Front of Mozambique (FRELIMO), which carried out the first attack against Portuguese targets on 24 September 1964, in Chai, province of Cabo Delgado.
+Its nationalist movement was led by the Marxist–Leninist Liberation Front of Mozambique (FRELIMO), which carried out the first attack against Portuguese targets on 24 September 1964, in Chai, province of Cabo Delgado.
 The fighting later spread to Niassa, Tete at the centre of the country.
 A report from Battalion No. 558 of the Portuguese army makes references to violent actions, also in Cabo Delgado, on 21 August 1964.
 On 16 November of the same year, the Portuguese troops suffered their first losses fighting in the north of the country, in the region of Xilama.
 By this time, the size of the guerrilla movement had substantially increased; this, along with the low numbers of Portuguese troops and colonists, allowed a steady increase in FRELIMO's strength.
 It quickly started moving south in the direction of Meponda and Mandimba, linking to Tete with the aid of Malawi.

 Until 1967 the FRELIMO showed less interest in Tete region, putting its efforts on the two northernmost districts of the country where the use of landmines became very common.
 In the region of Niassa, FRELIMO's intention was to create a free corridor to Zambézia.
 Until April 1970, the military activity of FRELIMO increased steadily, mainly due to the strategic work of Samora Machel in the region of Cabo Delgado.
-In the early 1970s, after the Portuguese Gordian Knot Operation, the nationalist guerrilla was severely damaged.
+In the early 1970s, after Portugal's Operation Gordian Knot, the nationalist guerrilla was severely damaged.

 Role of the Organisation of African Unity

 The Organisation of African Unity (OAU) was founded May 1963.
 Its basic principles were co-operation between African nations and solidarity between African peoples.
 Another important objective of the OAU was an end to all forms of colonialism in Africa.
-This became the major objective of the organisation in its first years and soon OAU pressure led to the situation in the Portuguese colonies being brought up at the UN Security Council.
+This became the major objective of the organisation in its first years and soon OAU pressure led to the situation in the Portuguese colonies being brought up at the United Nations Security Council.

 The OAU established a committee based in Dar es Salaam, with representatives from Ethiopia, Algeria, Uganda, Egypt, Tanzania, Zaire, Guinea, Senegal and Nigeria, to support African liberation movements.
 The support provided by the committee included military training and weapon supplies.
 The OAU also took action in order to promote the international acknowledgement of the legitimacy of the Revolutionary Government of Angola in Exile (GRAE), composed of the National Liberation Front of Angola (FNLA).
 This support was transferred to the People's Movement for the Liberation of Angola (MPLA) and to its leader, Agostinho Neto in 1967.
 In November 1972, both movements were recognised by the OAU in order to promote their merger.
 After 1964, the OAU recognised PAIGC as the legitimate representatives of Guinea-Bissau and Cape Verde and in 1965 recognised FRELIMO for Mozambique.